yona-av/football_matches_classifier/README.md

 | SGD               |  0.83              |  0.8                  |   0.57             |  0.55       |
 | Linear regression |  0.88              |  0.85                 |   0.78             |  0.74       |

 <br>As it is seen from the table.
 The linear regression classifier did the best.
 Yet in order for it to converge I had to increase max_iter to 5000.
-To compute the coss-validation with cv=3 took ~ 1.5 min (this was for all solvers under l2 penalty - 'newton-cg','saga', 'sag).
+To compute the coss-validation with cv=3 took ~ 1.5 min (this was for all solvers under l2 penalty - 'newton-cg', 'saga', 'sag).

 <br>As to the other classifiers.
 RF did poorly on the f-score measurment, yet it did seem to generlize well.
 SGD did well on the train set but poorly on the cross-validation - so overfit the data.
 There was a need for more feature selection filters to see whether the classifiers could do better.
 Hence I used p-value test and correlation test between features.
 At the end the feature selection test consisted of three steps :